QuickBooks Credit Card Processing: Reviewing Intuit’s Merchant Services

-That being said, Intuit has banked on its brand recognition and loyal customer base to promote their merchant services.
-Quickbooks merchant services and its accounting software integrate seamlessly, but this integration is basically the only thing its credit card processing has going for it.
+That being said, Intuit has banked on its brand recognition and loyal customer base to promote its merchant services.
+QuickBooks merchant services and its accounting software integrate seamlessly, but this integration is basically the only thing its credit card processing has going for it.

 If you look a little deeper, you’ll find that Intuit is overcharging merchants for its credit card processing because the service is easy to use (if you’re already on their accounting platform).